annmoss1/bookingLoweringPrice/README.md

 # Booking Lowering Price Script

-With this script, you can follow a specific hotel search in booking.com and get an email if the price is decreased.
+With this script, you can follow a specific hotel search in booking.com and get an email if the price is decreased by more than 50 ILS.

 ************************************************************************************************************************************************************************************
 booking_selenium is the correct script, it is working with selenium.